The lamp had burned low by the time UshaRani stopped pretending she was asleep.

 “And you think this is how kings choose their Sthapati.”

-“I think,” Madhu said, “that when the king of Kalinga calls a man from a village sixty houses wide to build something the world has not seen — that man is not going as a common Sthapati.
-He is going as the head of the work.
-He is going as the Mukhya Maharana.”
+“I think,” Madhu said, “that when the king of Kalinga calls a man from a village sixty houses wide to build something the world has not seen — that man is going as the head of the work.
+The Mukhya Maharana.”

-Bishu was quiet.
-He was looking at the canopy above him, calculating the way light distributed through branches from a central trunk.
+Bishu said nothing.
+He was looking at how light distributed through branches from a central trunk.

 “You are thinking about the temple,” Madhu said.